Build A Sense of Community & Belonging with The 12 Steps

 Alcoholics Anonymous is the most well-known 12-step program.
 However, there are many such communities available to assist people with various additions.
 Examples include:

-Are there alternatives treatment options for addiction?
+What are the alternative treatment options for addiction?

 There are several treatment options for addiction and also several options for alternative 12-step programs that may feel more aligned to one’s needs for support.
 As new research has surfaced, we’ve seen the world of 12-step programs evolve.
 While the general concept is similar among alternative groups, to find peer support and tools to minimize the chances of relapse, small details of a group may vary.
 For example, many alternatives to AA promote learning internal control and connection to one’s self rather than submitting to an external source of power.